Rays blow lead before topping Pirates in 10 innings

+PITTSBURGH -- It was a game that went from a potential no-hitter to a pitchers' duel to the Tampa Bay Rays salvaging a win as a reward for starter Alex Cobb's strong outing.

-PITTSBURGH -- The Tampa Bay Rays scored twice in the top of the 10th off normally reliable reliever Felipe Rivero for a 4-2 win over the Pittsburgh Pirates on Tuesday night at PNC Park.
+Tampa Bay blew a two-run lead in the bottom of the ninth after Cobb exited, but the Rays scored twice in the top of the 10th off of normally reliable Pirates reliever Felipe Rivero for a 4-2 win over the Pittsburgh on Tuesday night at PNC Park.

+Cobb got a no-decision despite a gem of a game.
+He was a little better than Pittsburgh starter Trevor Williams, who also got a no-decision.

+Cobb had a no-hitter through six innings.
+In eight innings, he struck out four and walked one while yielding just two hits.

+"Our outlook as pitchers doesn't really change much," Cobb said.
+"I think if you have a blowout game that you're fortunate to be on the right side, you go and attack the (strike) zone a little bit more.
+But pitchers' duel, or a three-, four-run lead, I don't think your approach changes that much.
+You never want to get hit out there.
+You're always doing your best to get outs and induce contact and get quick outs so you can work deeper into the game."

-Steven Souza led off the 10th with a single up the middle and scored to make it 3-2 when a grounder by Wilson Ramos went off the glove of third baseman David Freese for an error.
+Steven Souza led off the 10th with a single up the middle.
+He scored to make it 3-2 when a grounder by Wilson Ramos went off the glove of third baseman David Freese for an error.

+"I just booted the ball," Freese said.
+"It was good (hop).
+I just chose to backhand it, thinking it would give me a stronger throw wherever it was going.
+I just botched it.
+I've got to make the play and keep us alive."

 After Tim Beckham walked and both runners advanced on a wild pitch, Ramos scored on Adeiny Hechavarria's sacrifice fly to left.